 Your bankruptcy estate is the pool of your assets on the date of your bankruptcy filing.
-Unless these assets are protected by an exemption, your bankruptcy trustee can distribute them to your creditors in repayment of your debts.
-Tax refunds are tricky because they are often part of your bankruptcy estate even though you may not receive the refund until months after your bankruptcy filing.
+Unless these assets are protected by an exemption, your bankruptcy trustee can distribute them to your creditors to help repay your debts.
+Tax refunds are tricky because they're often part of your bankruptcy estate even though you may not receive the refund until months after your bankruptcy filing.

 Example 1: David files for Chapter 7 bankruptcy on January 1, 2019.
-Two months later, David files his tax return for the previous year and he receives a $2,000 tax refund.
+Two months later, David files his tax return for the previous year, and he receives a $2,000 tax refund.
 Because David earned 100% of the tax refund for his work before filing for bankruptcy, the entire tax refund is part of David’s bankruptcy estate.
-Unless David can protect the refund with an exemption, the bankruptcy trustee is entitled to the $2,000 refund and use it to pay some of David's debt.
+Unless David can protect the refund with an exemption, the bankruptcy trustee can take the $2,000 refund and use it to pay some of David's debt.

-Example 2: Sarah files for bankruptcy on June 30, 2019 and is employed for all of 2019.
+Example 2: Sarah files for bankruptcy on June 30, 2019, and is employed for all of 2019.
 In the spring of 2020, Sarah receives a $2,000 tax refund from her 2019 tax return.
 Because Sarah earned half of that tax refund before filing for bankruptcy, half of the tax refund, or $1,000, becomes part of her bankruptcy estate.
-Unless Sarah can protect the entire refund with an exemption, the bankruptcy trustee is entitled to $1,000 from Sarah.
+Unless Sarah can protect the entire refund with an exemption, the bankruptcy trustee can take $1,000 from Sarah's refund.

-Example 3: Jason files for bankruptcy on January 1, 2019 having failed to file tax returns for the past 3 years.
+Example 3: Jason files for bankruptcy on January 1, 2019, having failed to file tax returns for the past three years.
 Shortly after filing, Jason files late tax returns for 2016, 2017, and 2018.
-The tax refunds that he receives from those 3 years are part of his bankruptcy estate because those refunds resulted from work that he performed before filing for bankruptcy.
-Unless Jason can protect the refunds for all three years with an exemption, he will lose them to the bankruptcy trustee.↑ Back to top
+The tax refunds that he receives from those three years are part of his bankruptcy estate because those refunds resulted from work that he performed before filing for bankruptcy.
+Unless Jason can protect the refunds for all three years with an exemption, he will lose them to the bankruptcy trustee.

 The good news is you can protect a tax refund that’s part of your bankruptcy estate if the refund is protected by an exemption.
 If you’re entitled to claim the federal bankruptcy exemptions you have the ability to use a wildcard exemption to protect any property.
 Some states have wildcard exemptions as well.
 Especially with respect to the federal exemptions, that wildcard will often be enough to protect your tax refund.